They will manage without Siemens: spare parts for the foreign engine turbine SGT-700 will be replaced by KMZ with import substitution

 Mikhail Danilenko, Managing Director of KMZ

-Earlier, www1.ru reported that Sinara is modernizing Lastochka trains with Russian technological solutions.
+Earlier www1.ru reported that Sinara is modernizing Lastochka trains with Russian technological solutions.

 Read related materials:

-• Will they be on time?: Rosatom has installed part of the outer containment shell at the Akkuyu NPP, Turkey is talking about a possible postponement of the launch
+• Will they be on time?: Rosatom has installed part of the outer containment shell at the Akkuyu NPP, and Turkey is talking about a possible postponement of the launch

 Now on home